exhibitor spotlight

 Jane jennings

 After a long career teaching Design and Technology, Jane took pottery lessons leading to a Masters in Ceramics at Sunderland University.
-She specialises in both wheel thrown and hand-built pieces whilst exploring texture, colour and the simplicity of shape in both stone and earthernware clay.
+She specialises in both wheel thrown and hand-built pieces whilst exploring texture, colour and the simplicity of shape in both stone and earthenware clay.
 With a passion for sustainability, she has emphasised in her work both functionality and aesthetics, whilst creating beautiful pieces.
-Jane Jennings Ceramics
+Jane will join us at Northumberland Pottery and Glass Fair at Ellingham Hall on Tuesday Sept 22, 2026.
+Find out more Jane Jennings Ceramics

 Pirniepots